nginxinc/nginx-loadbalancer-kubernetes/docs/http/http-installation-guide.md

 <br/>

 ### This is the NGINX configuration required for the NGINX Loadbalancing Server, external to the cluster.
 It must be configured for the following:

-1. Move the NGINX default Welcome page from port 80 to port 8080.
-Port 80 will be used by Prometheus in this Solution.

-2. The NGINX NJS module is enabled, and configured to export the NGINX Plus statistics.
+1. The NGINX NJS module is enabled, and configured to export the NGINX Plus statistics.

-3. A self-signed TLS cert/key are used in this example for terminating TLS traffic for the Demo application, https://cafe.example.com.
+2. A self-signed TLS cert/key are used in this example for terminating TLS traffic for the Demo application, https://cafe.example.com.

-4. Plus API with write access enabled on port 9000.
+3. Plus API with write access enabled on port 9000.
 The Plus Dashboard is also enabled, used for testing, monitoring, and visualization of the Solution working.

-5. The `http` context is used for MultiCluster Loadbalancing, for HTTP/S processing, Split Clients ratio.
+4. The `http` context is used for MultiCluster Loadbalancing, for HTTP/S processing, Split Clients ratio.
 The Plus Key Value Store is configured, to hold the dynamic Split ratio metadata.

-6. Enable Prometheus metrics exporting.
+5. Enable Prometheus metrics exporting.

-7. Plus Zone Sync on Port 9001 is configured, to synchronize the dynamic KeyVal data between multiple NGINX Loadbalancing Servers.
+6. Plus Zone Sync on Port 9001 is configured, to synchronize the dynamic KeyVal data between multiple NGINX Loadbalancing Servers.

 <br/>